Time elapsed: 2w2d

 or INSERT

-to do it, or will both work?Here is the data:
+to do it, or will both work?Here are the original records and the new data:

 It looks like the new data includes all the existing id